Aspartame is available in the United States under the brand names Nutrasweet and Equal.

 Animal studies show that this type of disruption can result in glucose intolerance, which is a known risk factor for type 2 diabetes.

 A study from 2016 investigated the effects of certain sugars and sweeteners on people's glucose tolerance.

-Aspartame was associated with greater glucose intolerance among those with obesity.
+Researchers found a link between aspartame use and greater glucose intolerance among those with obesity.
 None of the sugars and sweeteners tested, however, had any negative effect on people of a healthy weight.

 These studies suggest that regular intake of aspartame could increase the risk of glucose intolerance, particularly in people who may already be overweight.